 Customer expectations have consistently increased over the years.
 Customers are looking for experiences tailored to their preferences.
 A brand’s personality says a lot about them.
 Whether a brand’s personality is professional or fun, cutting edge or traditional, accessible or exclusive, these are the adjectives that define how the company interacts and engages with its customers.
 A personality is a reflection of the company’s mission and vision statement.
-Hence the focus should be on making the brand’s unique personality stand out in every element; from colours, images and designs to tone, voice and message of the brand.
+Hence the focus should be on making the brand’s unique personality stand out in every element; from colors, images, and designs to tone, voice, and message of the brand.

 Create a brand story

 A brand story tells about the history of the company.
 It’s important to communicate with your customers about who you are, how you came to create this company, and what it stands for.
-This is a stepping stone to establishing an emotional connection with your audience, and building long term customer loyalty.
-Creating a brand story is not just about selling your product, but emphasising how your product can benefit your customers.
+This is a stepping stone to establishing an emotional connection with your audience, and building long-term customer loyalty.
+Creating a brand story is not just about selling your product, but emphasizing how your product can benefit your customers.
 A unique logo and tagline are a part of the brand story.
-Logos and taglines are important because they act as the most recognisable identifier for your business.
-When customers think about your brand, they instantly retain the logo or tagline of the company in their mind.
+Logos and taglines are important because they act as the most recognizable identifier for your business.
+When customers think about your brand, they instantly retain the logo or tagline of the company in their minds.
 That’s the power of a logo.
-Every aspect of creating a logo and tagline (colours, fonts, graphics, words) must be carefully selected because that’s what most customers remember when they think of a particular company.
+Every aspect of creating a logo and tagline (colors, fonts, graphics, words) must be carefully selected because that’s what most customers remember when they think of a particular company.

 Stay true to your brand image

 Consistency is key here.
 Every aspect of your business must reflect the ethos of your brand’s image.
 Consumers tend to stay with things that they are familiar with.
 So it’s important to have consistent branding across the spectrum.
 Unless there is a need for change, the brand’s established image and voice must be used for all content and communication.
 Deviation from brand identity affects customers’ perception, so being consistent in your branding helps to build better longer-term loyalty.